paypal/data-contract-template/docs/README.md

 ## Service-level agreement
-The service-level agreements have been added in version v2.1.0.
+This section describes the service-level agreements (SLA).
+SLA have been extended in version v2.1.0.

 * Use the `Table.Column` to indicate the number to do the checks on, as in `SELECT txn_ref_dt FROM tab1`.
 * Separate multiple table.columns by a comma, as in `table1.col1`, `table2.col1`, `table1.col2`.